arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 ### Support

 Cura or other slicing software can make printing supports automatically.
-A better way is often to design models that don't need support, or make the required support yourself.
+It is better to design models in such a way that they don't need support, or make the  required support yourself as part of designing the model.

 ### Print head size